• Home

 GhostlyShare localhost sharing across Windows and Linux

-GhostlyShare is a compact desktop app for Windows and Ubuntu/Debian Linux that detects local web apps and converts them into public Cloudflare-powered links without deployment, DNS configuration, or browser tab clutter.
+GhostlyShare is a small desktop app and CLI for Windows and Linux.
+It finds local web apps and turns them into public Cloudflare links without deployment, DNS work, or messy browser tabs.

 GhostlyShare brand mark